 You could also argue that Superman’s personality stems from his “never-ending battle for truth and justice”.
-This goes back to the 1940s when Superman was portrayed in Max Fleischer’s Super-8mm propaganda films during World War Two.
+This goes back to the 1940s, when Superman was portrayed in Max Fleischer’s Super-8mm propaganda films during World War Two.
 In these short cartoons we see Superman battling Japanese officers, a mad scientist (who may have represented Nikola Tesla) and, my favorite, flying robots.
-You can buy and watch these entertaining snippets of history from Amazon (affiliate link).
+You can buy and watch these entertaining snippets of history online.

 Since 1986, physical limitations began to appear against him to make him seem more plausible as a character.
-For example, no longer could he breath in outer space.
+For example, no longer could he breathe in outer space.
 John Byrne (writer and artist) describes Superman’s powers as being whatever a human could do, but to a higher degree.
-For example he would have super strength and super vision.
+For example, he would have super strength and super vision.
 He also allowed him to have heat vision (since he gets his energy from the sun) and also have x-ray vision, as he could focus past the atoms.
-If you want to read more about this in detail, he discusses it in Amazing Heroes 96.
-In the same magazine interview, Byrne says that he gave Superman’s personality self-depreciating humor influenced from Christopher Reeve’s acting in his Superman films.
+If you want to read more about this in detail, he discusses it in Amazing Heroes 96 (Affiliate Link).
+In the same magazine interview, Byrne says that he gave Superman’s personality self-depreciating humor, influenced from Christopher Reeve’s acting in his Superman films.

 Superman’s biggest weakness of all is his lack of intelligence.
 The brawn vs the brain, you could say.
 This is what makes Lex Luthor such a brilliant enemy.
 He is just an ordinary human being.
 Yet he keeps outsmarting Superman, despite appearing to have the power of God.
 Not only does Lex Luthor not appreciate Superman’s personality and choices to oversee the planet, but nor does Batman.
 In fact, Batman fantasizes about how much better use those powers would be if he had them instead.